-These still-life paintings are an early form of social documentation in which the audience is invited to look past the surface and see what Paul Claudel has labeled as “a coming apart” …a look into how there is always a different narrative than what we may be able to see in front of us.
+These pronkstilleven or still-life paintings are an early form of social documentation in which the audience is invited to look past the surface and see what Paul Claudel has labeled as “a coming apart”, a look into how there is always a different narrative than what we may be able to see in front of us.

 Still-life Paintings and the Dutch Golden Age

 Dutch still-life paintings are a genre which grew out of a prospering and an ever-fluctuating trade industry and economy.
 This ca. 1655 pronkstilleven by Jan Davidsz.
 De Heem, aptly titled A Richly Laid Table with Parrots, depicts multiple items traded during the Dutch Golden Age.
 Besides a richly decorated table, the artist treats the viewer to a beautiful landscape which sits just behind dark drapes.
-Not only do the objects on and off the table contain hidden meanings, they represent the world outside the framework of the painting itself…the parts of the world where these items came from originally.
-Likewise, the following two paintings shown below, all credited to de Heem, exhibit a sense of wealthiness experienced by the Dutch during this time.
+Not only do the objects on and off the table contain hidden meanings, they also represent the world outside the framework of the painting itself; the areas of the world where these items came from originally.
+Likewise, the following two paintings shown below, both credited to de Heem, exhibit a sense of wealthiness experienced by the Dutch during this time.

-For more information regarding the hidden meanings in still life paintings, visit “A Small Guide to Still Life Symbols Parts 1 &2.”
+For more information regarding the hidden meanings in still life paintings, check out:

 Art historian (art lover, artist), coffee drinker, writer, Mom to 2 girls, and wife to a pilot.
 BA in History and an MA in Art History.
 Favorite art style is Impressionism.
 Favorite theme is the Annunciation.
-Located in North Carolina.
+Located in Central Kansas.